 Write from write_buf and read into read_buf.
 Both buffers must have the same length.
-Returns the number of bytes written set the first bit to be the most significant bit class Timer - control internal timers
+Returns the number of bytes written for initialising the SPI bus to master set the first bit to be the most significant bit class Timer - control internal timers